April 22, 2026

 What are the best tech stack for eCommerce development?

 The best tech stack for eCommerce development depends on how complex your store is and what features you need.
 A solid stack includes tools for building the interface, managing the backend, storing data, and handling payments.
-According to a 2023 Stack Overflow survey, JavaScript and Python remain the most popular programming languages for web development.
+The 2024 Stack Overflow Developer Survey reported that 62.3% of developers used JavaScript in the past year, while Python remained one of the most widely used and desired programming languages for web development.

 Top technology stack for eCommerce web development including front-end and back-end tools